I Want To...

 Enter the last name, specialty or keyword for your search below.

 In 1951, a young mother of five named Henrietta Lacks visited The Johns Hopkins Hospital complaining of vaginal bleeding.
 Upon examination, renowned gynecologist Dr. Howard Jones discovered a large, malignant tumor on her cervix.
 At the time, The Johns Hopkins Hospital was one of only a few hospitals to treat poor African-Americans.

 As medical records show, Mrs. Lacks began undergoing radium treatments for her cervical cancer.
 This was the best medical treatment available at the time for this terrible disease.
 A sample of her cancer cells retrieved during a biopsy were sent to Dr. George Gey's nearby tissue lab.
-For years, Dr. Gey, a prominent cancer and virus researcher, had been collecting cells from all patients who came to The Johns Hopkins Hospital with cervical cancer, but each sample quickly died in Dr. Gey’s lab.
-What he would soon discover was that Mrs. Lacks’ cells were unlike any of the others he had ever seen: where other cells would die, Mrs. Lacks' cells doubled every 20 to 24 hours.
+For years, Dr. Gey, a prominent cancer and virus researcher, had been collecting cells from all patients - regardless of their race or socioeconomic status - who came to The Johns Hopkins Hospital with cervical cancer, but each sample quickly died in Dr. Gey’s lab.
+What Dr. Gey would soon discover was that Mrs. Lacks’ cells were unlike any of the others he had ever seen: where other cells would die, Mrs. Lacks' cells doubled every 20 to 24 hours.

 Although Mrs. Lacks ultimately passed away on October 4, 1951, at the age of 31, her cells continue to impact the world.

 Although these were the first cells that could be easily shared and multiplied in a lab setting, Johns Hopkins has never sold or profited from the discovery or distribution of HeLa cells and does not own the rights to the HeLa cell line.
 Rather, Johns Hopkins offered HeLa cells freely and widely for scientific research.